David Blumberg

 David Blumberg (דוד בלומברג; born 12 September 1944 died 31 August 2025) was a senior banker and public figure active in promoting culture and education in Israel.
-From 2007 to 2022, he served as the chairman of the National Library of Israel board of directors.
-He previously served as chairman of the Bank of Jerusalem, CEO of United Mizrahi Bank, and CEO of Tefahot Israel Mortgage Bank.
+From 2007 to 2022, he was the chairman of the National Library of Israel.
+He previously w as chairman of the Bank of Jerusalem, CEO of United Mizrahi Bank, and CEO of Tefahot Israel Mortgage Bank.

 Biography

 Born to Tova and Meir Blumberg in Haifa, Blumberg is married and a father to three children.
 He lives in Jerusalem.
 He received a BA in Economics and Political Science and an MBA from The Hebrew University of Jerusalem.

-Leading the National Library of Israel Renewal
+Leading the National Library of Israel renewal

-From 2007 to 2022, Blumberg served as the director of the National Library of Israel board of directors.
+From 2007 to 2022, Blumberg was the director of the National Library of Israel board of directors.
 In this capacity he led the National Library's comprehensive renewal process, which is being driven by the changing values, challenges, needs and technological developments of the 21st century.
-The process aimed to transform the National Library into a leading cultural and educational center serving all of Israel's citizens, the international Jewish community, and diverse audiences worldwide.
+The process aimed to transform the National Library into a leading cultural and educational center for all of Israel's citizens, the international Jewish community, and diverse audiences worldwide.
 The process culminated with the completion and opening of the new National Library campus in Jerusalem's National District.

 Blumberg signed the National Library of Israel Charter at a ceremony attended by Israel's heads of state.
 He also laid the cornerstone for the new National Library of Israel building adjacent to the Knesset.